Silhillians RUFC: Present day

 Silhillians RUFC are located at the Memorial Ground in Copt Heath near Solihull.
 Although the site is skirted to the south and east by rural land it is only 150 yards from the M42 motorway and the easy access has made Silhillians a popular fixture for touring teams or as a pre-season friendly.
-The rugby club share the Memorial Clubhouse with the Old Silhillians Association (OSA), the old boys' club of Solihull School.
+The rugby club shares the Memorial Clubhouse with the Old Silhillians Association (OSA), the old boys' club of Solihull School.
 The building houses a gymnasium, squash courts, changing facilities, a rifle range, a function room, a members' bar and administration offices for the rugby club and OSA.

-The club is governed by The Committee, which is a functional body who are of importance to the club.
-Its members are stalwarts of the club as well as several current players and is accessible to all members of the club.
-Within the club it is considered an honour to serve or have served on The Committee.

 The youth system at the club is thriving with 11 'mini and junior' teams regularly turning out on Sundays.
-The high standard of education in the local area, both state and private, means that many students carry on to university and thus Silhillians 1st XV is deprived of many young player during term time.
+The high standard of education in the local area, both state and private, means that many students carry on to university and thus Silhillians 1st XV is deprived of many young players during term time.
 Although the club is now open to those who are not former pupils of Solihull School the link between the school and rugby club is still strong and many Old Silhillians represent Silhillians RUFC.